redlibrarian/redlibrarian.github.io/_posts/2019-06-29-empiricism-and-interpretation-in-ai.markdown

 practice, the limit to "anyone can say anything about any subject" is a positivist preference for present facts.

+What is missing in the positivist conception of data-as-presence is the idea of data (and individual data points) as semiotic, as holding meaning.
+Positivism disallows "meaning" (like values) from the outset because they do not fit its ontology or its epistemology.
+Meanings come "from outside" or "from before", they are not present.
+In order to challenge the presumptions of positivism, we have to understand and recognize *meaning* in code, data, in social relationships, etc. In other words, we have to learn to *interpret* code and data, to understand their meaning beyond their immediate, value-free significance as code or data in isolation.

 I'm not philosopher enough to get into the metaphysics of presence/absence here, but suffice it to say that the implicit assumptions of empiricist/positivist science and social science are one